TadPath/PUMA/Electronics/PUMA_Lite/PUMA_Lite_HowTo.md

 Power Consumption
 -----------------
 The PUMA Lite has no in-built ammeter.
 However measurements have shown that the output current to the lamp varies from about 10 mA at minimum brightness to about 290 mA at maximum brightness.
 The holes in the top of the casing allow visualisation of the LED indicators on the power regulator board.
-When power is supplied to the power regulator board the LED closest to the outpit terminals will be lit.
+When power is supplied to the power regulator board the LED closest to the output terminals will be lit.
 This LED alone will continue to show when the bulb draws current upto about 27 mA.
 Higher current draw than that will start to illuminate the LED next to it (this just starts to come on at about 28 mA) and when both LEDs are at equal brightness the current draw is about 30 mA.
 The LED closest to the output terminals will gradually weaken and switch off when the current draw to the lamp reaches about 32 mA.
 No change in LED status will be seen as the brightness is further increased but the maximum brightness occurs at a current draw of about 290 mA.
 The LED on the other side of the power board will only go on if the current draw reaches 330 mA so this LED would not normally light at any stage.
 From a 9 Volt battery the unit will consume about 1650 mW at maximum brightness and only about 185 mW at minimum brightness.
 The current drawn from the battery will vary between 260 mA and 25 mA respectively.
+If using a 12V external power supply the current draw will be between 167 and 22 mA.

 PJT